Jake-Silveira/library/README.md

 # library
 # to do:
-# Delete function
+# Delete function - working
-# Grid Auto-fit rather than opacity
+# Grid Auto-fit rather than opacity - working
 # filtering & searching